 - 5g/1 tsp vanilla extract

-- 3g/1tsp Cremodon 30 ( this is a stabilizer/emulsifier you can buy on Amazon)
+- 3g/1tsp Cremodon 30 ( this is a stabilizer/emulsifier you can find on line.

 - Peel and place the bananas in a 2 quart heat proof container.